 Facing a Judgment, Garnishment or Foreclosure?
 Bankruptcy may be the answer.
-Call the Bankruptcy Attorneys at TGB Law today for a FREE one-hour office consultation.
+Call today for a FREE office consultation.
+We can help.

 A Chapter 7 Bankruptcy is a complete or a liquidation bankruptcy.
 It is often the tool an individual may use to quickly escape the burden of excessive debt and receive a fresh financial start.
 The bottom line with a Chapter 7 Bankruptcy is that it is a way to discharge (or have the federal government wipe out) certain debts, including but not limited to medical debt, credit card debt, and personal loans.
 The term “liquidation bankruptcy” can be a bit scary as it often leads people to believe that they will lose necessary assets like a home or a car by filing for a Chapter 7 Bankruptcy.